Loading Now

 Beyond Diving: Relaxation and Resourcefulness

 Outside of diving, Anilao is all about chilling with your group.
 There are a few local restaurants and bars to explore.
 However, it’s best to stock up on essentials in Manila before you arrive, as there are no malls, pharmacies, or major stores.
 Food can be a bit tricky for Muslim divers, as I didn’t spot any halal options.
-However, I’m sure resorts and homestays can arrange pork-free meals.
+However, I’m sure resorts and homestays can arrange meals that are free of pork.

 Photos of my Anilao Diving